Recordkeeping for records and information managers

 Public offices

 Public offices are public sector bodies such as NSW Government agencies, local councils, local health districts, state owned corporations and universities.
+See Public offices under the State Records Act 1998 for further information.

-Resources for information managers
+Resources for records and information managers

 Monitoring

-Records management tool
+Records management assessment tool

 Use this tool to assess your organisation's records management program and practices.